SARSEF 2018 Winners

 History of SARSEF

-SARSEF Foundation Beginnings
+SARSEF Fair and Foundation Beginnings

 Read on to see how we have grown, expanding our mission so our name now stands for so much more — while still maintaining valuable ties to our past.

-Swede Johnson was official director of SARSEF and the science fair until 1965.
-Subsequent directors were: Dr. Ed McCullough (1965-1973), Dr. David Smith (1974-1993), Gil McLaughlin (1994-1995), Dr. Jack Johnson (1996-2004), Shirley Briggs (2005-2006) and Dr. Kathleen Bethel (2007 to 2014) and now Liz Baker (2014 to date).
+Subsequent directors of the Fair, (before SARSEF was a Foundation) were: Dr. Ed McCullough (1965-1973), Dr. David Smith (1974-1993), Continuing Education and Gil McLaughlin (1994-1995).
+Dr. Jack Johnson (1996-2004), Shirley Briggs (2005-2006) and Dr. Kathleen Bethel (2007 to 2014) and now by Deputy Director Liz Baker (2014 to date).

-Initially the fair was only for high school students, and had no funding or awards (beyond ribbons.)
-Dr. McCullough instituted a paid directorship, and sought outside sources for some event costs and awards.
+Initially, the fair was only for high school students and had no funding or awards (beyond ribbons.)
+Dr. McCullough instituted a paid directorship and sought outside sources for some event costs and awards.

 In 1996, Tucson and the UA hosted the Intel International Science and Engineering Fair (ISEF).
 Tucson was the epicenter, with thousands of students and parents — from more than 50 nations — attending.

 The MSTFF took place in Exhibition Hall A and the TCC ballrooms.
 SARSEF then grew to use Exhibition Halls A, B and C to accommodate all the booths.

 By 2013, over 75,000 students conducted research and participated in their school fairs in the hopes of being selected for SARSEF.
 Ultimately, 1,800 projects were chosen to go on to compete.
 Over 6,000 visitors came to the event to see the projects and celebrate their success.
-The MSTFF now was a two-day event that attracted more than 6,000 additional students and 800 educators and volunteers.

 Students bringing their scientific research to the fair were awarded prizes of three types: sponsored awards donated and judged by both local and national organizations; Grand Awards for the first, second and third place projects in all grades, categories and types in the event; top awards offering further opportunities and recognition for middle- and high-school students; as well as naming the top schools and teachers in the region.
+The MSTFF was a two-day event that attracted more than 6,000 additional students and 800 educators and volunteers.

 About SARSEF, the Fair:

 Over the years, science fair winners have gone on to compete at national and international science-and-engineering events, and have become expert critical thinkers, talented scholars and world-class scientists themselves.